If you want to take the plunge to Solid State Drives, here are some comments from our experience.

 Before installing the new drive, check for any BIOS/firmware updates to the computer.
 SSD’s are relatively new and there are often updates relevant to full compatibility with SSD’s.

-Ed Bott has a useful article on setting up a Solid State Drive, including a mention of CrystalDiskInfo – a good free tool to check the setup of your new drive.
-In short, make sure the supported features include ‘NCQ’ and ‘TRIM’.
+CrystalDiskInfo is a good free tool to check the setup of your new drive.
+In short, make sure the supported features include ‘NCQ’ and ‘TRIM’ (which is almost certain these days, but worth checking).

 Turn Defrag Off